Same-sex marriage in Oaxaca: Directive and passage of legislation in 2019

+Native Mexicans

+While many Indigenous cultures historically practiced polygamy to some extent, there are no records of same-sex marriages being performed in these cultures in the way they are commonly defined in Western legal systems.
+However, many Indigenous communities recognize identities and relationships that may be placed on the LGBT spectrum.
+The Zapotec in Juchitán de Zaragoza and Tehuantepec recognize a third gender structure known as muxhe’.
+Muxhe’ are individuals assigned male at birth but who adopt aspects of feminine gender roles, including dress, behavior and social standing.
+They participate in feminine spheres of society, such as artisan work, household maintenance and merchantry.

 Marriage statistics

-The civil registry of Oaxaca announced in October 2022 that 24 same-sex marriages had been performed in the state in 2021.
+According to the civil registry of Oaxaca, 24 same-sex marriages were performed in the state in 2021.

 Public opinion

-A 2017 opinion poll conducted by Gabinete de Comunicación Estratégica found that 43% of Oaxaca residents supported same-sex marriage, while 55% were opposed.
+A 2017 opinion poll conducted by the Strategic Communication Office (Gabinete de Comunicación Estratégica) found that 43% of Oaxaca residents supported same-sex marriage, while 55% were opposed.
 According to a 2018 survey by the National Institute of Statistics and Geography, 52% of the Oaxaca public opposed same-sex marriage.

-A 2020 survey conducted by the Center for Social Studies and Public Opinion (CESOP) on 1,400 respondents showed that 62% of Oaxacans were opposed to same-sex marriage, while 37% supported and the remaining 1% were undecided.
-Levels of support varied greatly with age; it was highest among 18–24-year-olds at 61% and 25–34-year-olds at 50%, while among those aged 55 and above 78% were opposed.
-Attitudes also varied among districts; with support highest in the 8th electoral district (which includes the state capital, Oaxaca City) at 59%, followed by the 6th electoral district (located in the western part of the state, containing municipalities from the Mixteca and Sierra Sur regions) at 58%.
+A 2020 survey conducted by the Center for Social Studies and Public Opinion (CESOP; Centro de Estudios Sociales y de Opinión Pública) on 1,400 respondents showed that 62% of Oaxacans were opposed to same-sex marriage, while 37% supported and the remaining 1% were undecided.
+Levels of support varied greatly with age.
+It was highest among 18–24-year-olds at 61% and 25–34-year-olds at 50%, while among those aged 55 and above 78% were opposed.
+Attitudes also varied among districts, with support highest in the 8th electoral district (which includes the state capital, Oaxaca City) at 59%, followed by the 6th electoral district (located in the western part of the state, containing municipalities from the Mixteca and Sierra Sur regions) at 58%.
 Opposition reached 90% in the 5th and 7th electoral districts in the eastern part of the state (containing the entirety of the Istmo Region).
 Women were also more likely to support same-sex marriage than men.